meta-audience/BeatSaber_audience/docs/FAQ.md

 <img src="https://imgur.com/fjA2PxY.jpg" alt="drawing" width="400"/>

 ### 5. I can't see the head of my avatar in Beat Saber.
 What should I do?
 This is a known issue.
-Go to **Custom Avatar** → **Settings** → **Current avatar** → **Ignore first person exclusions**.
+Go to **Custom Avatar** → **Settings** → **Current avatar** and enable **Ignore first person exclusions**.
 <img src="https://imgur.com/Al5D8Ow.jpg" alt="drawing" width="400"/>

-### 6. Is there a more convenient way to share live streams to phones or Quest 1/2?
+### 6. Is there a more convenient way to share live streams to phones or Oculus Quest 1/2?
 You can use any free online QR code generator to transform the URL into a QR code.

 Or use [hmd.link](https://hmd.link/).
 Click "add link" and enter your URL.
-(Note: you can only use the hmd.link in local network environments, which means you can't share this link to a friend outside your local network.)
+(Note: You can only use the hmd.link in local network environments, which means you can't share this link to a friend outside your local network.)

 On your phone or on Oculus Quest 1/2, go to [hmd.link](https://hmd.link/), and you'll see the link you just entered.
 Click the link to watch the shared stream.

-(You can bookmark https://hmd.link/ for future use).
+(Note: You can bookmark https://hmd.link/ for future use).

 ### 7. Why does the live stream sometimes freeze on phones?
 Please make sure your phone's OS version is higher than Android 9 or iOS 10 and using 5G WiFi.